 Once considered a futuristic dream, electric vehicles have become a reality on the road.
-2023 was a record year for EV sales in the United States, with more than 1 million sold, according to Cox Automotive.
+Americans bought 1.3 million EVs in 2024 in the United States — a 7.3% increase over the previous year, according to Kelley Blue Book data.

 As electric vehicles become more common, it’s helpful to understand the changing EV landscape.
 We explore trends in the EV market and which EVs are most affordable to purchase.